 Where is ST:EPS Available?

-However Brightkidz has a long history of working with local authorities across the UK and would be open to working in collaboration with local authority officers to develop further ST:EPS projects.
+However Brightkidz has a long history of working with local authorities across the UK and would be open to working in collaboration with local authority officers and corporate partners to develop further ST:EPS projects.
 Please contact us to discuss.